Project-Club-IIITS/hacktoberfest2019-participants/README.md

-# Participants of Hacktoberfest Event at IIITS
+# Participants of Hacktoberfest Event at IIIT Sri City

 To add your name in the list just edit the `index.html` file as given below and  **send us a PR** :smiley: :sunglasses: